echolinr/echolinr.github.io/README.md

 * **Network & Security**： Next Generation Firewall(NGFW), Intrution Prevention System(IPS), Web Application Firewall(WAF), Cloud Security, Malware Detection, Routing & Switching

-# Education
->
-MS in Software Engineering and Management

-Carnegie Mellon University  |	Aug 2016 - Aug 2017
-* **GPA**: 3.96
-* **Courses**: Project Management, Product Design, Architectural Programming Principles, Data Analytics, Cloud Computing, IoT
-* **Projects**: USGS Earthquake Forecast Map Application (as web developer), Ride Share API (as developer).

-# Experience
->
- Graduate Research Assistant  (web developer)
- Carnegie Mellon University |  Jan 2017 - May 2017  | Mountain View, CA
-* Design and develop USGS earthquake aftershock forecast web application using Java, Angular 2, Node JS, and MongoDB.
-* Use Leaflet library to create interactive map web application.
-* Use D3 library to generate earthquake animated shake histogram and line chart.
----
-Lead Technical Writer
-Hillstone Networks Inc.  |   2010 - 2012 & 2014 - 2016  | Beijing, China & Sunnyvale, CA
-* **Leadership and adaptiveness**: Managed a team of five tech writers to develop the documentation system for all company products; cared about employees career development growth; adjusted their work focus and provided different training opportunities based on their preference of future plan.
-* **Proactive and able**: Innovated and built the first and only document [portal](http://docs.hillstonenet.com/en/Content/Home.htm) which serves thousands of customers in learning the company’s products; moved team from PDF-only deliverables to HTML + PDF with Madcap Flare.
-* **Technology and mindset innovator**: Introduced a new authoring tool and trained the team with a new writing methodology, which improved our efficiency by 30% in terms of document quantity, reusability and file format.
-* **Teamwork and ownership**: Reviewed UI elements for all products and made changes in workflow, wording, consistency and design.
----
-Business Analyst & Scrum Master
-Avanade (owned by Accenture) 	|   2012 - 2014	|  Beijing, China
-* As the business analyst (BA), gathered and analyzed user requirements from customers to build the customized Microsoft Dynamic CRM system for the largest China bank.
-* As the scrum master (SM), reviewed sprint plans, maintained project scope, estimated and scheduled resources for agile development processes, and ensured the completion of each sprint.
----
-Sr. Technical Writer & Interpreter
-Topsec Network Security Technologies | 2008 - 2010	| Beijing, China

 # Hobbies